dmorton714/dmorton714/README.md

 - Passionate about the intersection of code, design, and problem-solving
 - Currently developing full-stack web applications with a focus on usability and performance
 - Project managing recent graduates from Code:You to help them build stronger portfolios and gain real-world experience
 - Actively volunteering and building community through local tech and education initiatives
+- Current projects
+  - [Python Projects](https://github.com/dmorton714/CY_post_grad_data) Current Python development geared at teaching more complex tasks to graduates
+  - [Tire Store](https://github.com/dmorton714/vis) Mock Tire Store dashboard and reporting.

 ### My Experience